Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 2. TaoTronics TT-BH090

 Spending up to $300 is a high price to enjoy solid noise cancelling.
-Thankfully, you can get outstanding wireless noise cancelling headphones for $60.
+Thankfully, you can get a great pair of wireless noise cancelling headphones for $50.

 - Great price-to-performance ratio